isovector/certainty-by-construction/src/book/Chapter8-Isomorphisms.lagda.md

   from-cong (vec-iso {n = zero}) _ = refl
   from-cong (vec-iso {n = suc n}) {v₁} {v₂} vi≡vj
     rewrite vi≡vj {x = zero} refl
-    rewrite from-cong  vec-iso {Fn-map suc v₁} {Fn-map suc v₂}
-                       (vi≡vj ∘ ≡.cong suc)
+    rewrite from-cong  vec-iso {Fn-map suc v₁} {Fn-map suc v₂}  -- !
+1 (vi≡vj ∘ ≡.cong suc)
       = refl
 ```

+The complications at [1](Ann) requiring `def:Fn-map` are due to us needing to
+show the congruence of two *completely different* functions when doing the
+recursive case in `field:from-cong`.
+In essence, we must chop off the head of
+both vector-as-a-functions, and unfortunately, Agda isn't smart enough to
+determine this on its own.

-With our first taste of isomorphism, we are now ready to investigate them more
+Having successfully shown `def:vec-iso`, and thus gotten our first taste of an
+isomorphism, we are now ready to investigate them more thoroughly.
-thoroughly and learn about their properties.

 ## Isomorphisms Form an Equivalence Relation